First round knockout: Lakeview sails through Scotus 35-0

 The Shamrocks had just 80 yards rushing on 21 carries.
 Devon Borchers carried it 13 times for 50.
 Cielocha was 8 of 17 throwing with 90 yards.
 Oakley caught three passes for 68 yards.

-Lakeview ends the regular season at 7-2 and was 12th in the wildcard standings as of this writing.
-Scotus is 8-1 and was fourth.
-That avoids a rematch between the two next week by one spot on the bracket.
-However, the winner of the 5/12 plays the winner of the 4/13 in the quarterfinals.
+Lakeview ends the regular season at 7-2 and was 11th in the wildcard standings as of this writing.
+Scotus is 8-1 and was tied with Chadron.
+However, the Shamrocks have the tiebreaker with more wins over quadrant one teams.
+That avoids a rematch between the two by about two spots and puts them on opposite ends of the bracket.

 "I think, after tonight, any team should be scared to match up with us in the playoffs," Van Cleave said.
 "I don't think they want that."